calliope-project/euro-calliope/docs/customisation.md

 ## Manual changes

 With the Calliope model in your hands, you will be able to change any model parameter, any technology specifics, and the model definition to your liking.
 This kind of customisation can be useful to get to know the model and its parameters.
 To create reliable results, we do not advice to make any manual changes to anything but the model definition as this may impact traceability of your results.
 For the model definition (as in `./{resolution}/example-model.yaml`) we encourage you to do manual changes.
+A typical customisation here would be to change the solver from `gurobi` to an open-source solver, e.g. `cbc` (see [Calliope's documentation](https://calliope.readthedocs.io/en/v0.6.7/user/config_defaults.html#run-configuration)).
 We consider all euro-calliope model components but the model definition as a toolbox from which you can choose to define your model -- see the [Import customisation option](./customisation.md#imports).

 ## Imports

 The `example-model.yaml` definition file in each resolution sub-directory (e.g. `national/example-model.yaml`) specifies a list of other files to bring together to describe the model.
-This list can be changed by the modeller to select a combination of different files (see also [Calliope's documentation](https://calliope.readthedocs.io/en/stable/user/building.html#files-that-define-a-model)).
+This list can be changed by the modeller to select a combination of different files (see also [Calliope's documentation](https://calliope.readthedocs.io/en/v0.6.7/user/building.html#files-that-define-a-model)).

 ### Transmission links